July 24, 2024

 October 21, 2023

-The purpose of Together We Lead: Women in Medicine is to inspire and provide mentorship to women who are aspiring to have a career in medicine.
-The event also provided attendees with the chance to hear from women in medicine about their experiences.
+The event provided attendees with the chance to hear from women in medicine about their experiences.
 Some key topics were women's health (reproductive rights), resilience, and intersectionality.

 October 12, 2023